Maltitol is a sugar alcohol. Sugar alcohols are found naturally in some fruits and vegetables. They’re also considered carbohydrates.

 When you’re checking labels, be aware that maltitol may also be listed as sorbitol or xylitol.
 It’s sometimes even listed just as sugar alcohol, since it falls under this category.

-Maltitol allows you to get a sweetness that is close to that of sugar, but with not as many calories.
-For this reason, it can help with weight loss.
+Maltitol allows you to get a sweetness that is close to that of sugar, but with fewer calories.
+For this reason, it may help with weight loss.

 It also doesn’t have the unpleasant aftertaste that other sugar substitutes tend to have.
-This can help you to stick to a lower calorie diet if you are trying to lose weight or manage diabetes.
+This can help you to stick to a lower-calorie diet if you’re trying to lose weight or manage diabetes.

-Another benefit is that maltitol, and other sugar alcohols, don’t cause cavities or tooth decay like sugar and other sweeteners do.
-This is one reason they are sometimes used in gum, mouthwash, and toothpaste.
+Maltitol, and other sugar alcohols, also don’t cause cavities or tooth decay like sugar and other sweeteners do.
+This is one reason they are sometimes used in: